bayespecon.models.panel_base.SpatialPanelModel

 var_names : list, optional

-Variable names to include.
+Variable names to include in the summary.

 **kwargs